-Comic for the Danish Agricultural Authority in Copenhagen.
-Levende Streg has had the pleasure of making a cartoon about health, school milk and fruit in Danish schools all over the country.
-The comic is part of a larger campaign at schools – targeted at students, teachers and parents.
+Comic for the Danish Ministry of Environment and Food in Copenhagen.
+Levende Streg has had the pleasure of making a comic about the EU School Scheme for Milk, Fruit and Vegetables for Danish schools all over the country.
+The comic is part of a larger campaign – targeted at students, teachers and parents.

 Comic about health and learning

-The cartoon focuses on health and learning.
-It explains how to give students the best opportunity to have a good energy level throughout a day.
-So that both brain and body have surplus for playing and learning.
+The comic focuses on health and learning.
+It explains how students a good energy level throughout a day.
+So that both the brain and body have fuel for playing and learning.

-The small cartoon is primarily aimed at the smaller classes in primary school (0-6 class).
-The visual story is based on a style that supports visual guidelines from the EU — as well as visual guidelines from the Ministry of Agriculture (which is located in Copenhagen).
+The small cartoon is primarily aimed at the smaller classes in primary school (Class 0-6).
+The visual story is based on a style that supports the visual guidelines from EU — as well as visual guidelines from the Ministry of Environment and Food of Denmark, which is located in Copenhagen.

-At the same time, the cartoon is supported by posters, web banners and the like, which are physically distributed at the various schools around Denmark.
+At the same time, the comic is supported by posters, web banners and the like, which are physically distributed at the various schools around Denmark.

-The comic book (the sequential visual narrative) is made in “flat design”.
-This way it looks like a kind of computer game.
-The visual style is targeted a young audience used to navigating iPads and smartphones.
-It makes the illustrations easy to decode.
-So the story is easily understood and remembered immediately — taking advantage of comics as a medium.
+The comic book (the sequential visual narrative) is made in flat design.
+This way it looks like a simple version of a cartoon as the young audience is used to seeing these characters.
+It also makes the illustrations easy to decode, thus the story is easy to understand and remember — taking advantage of comics as a medium.

-The main characters of the graphic short story are composed in such a way that they seem appealing and interesting to look at for children aged 6-12.
+The main characters are composed in such a way that they seem appealing and interesting to look at for children aged 6-12.

 Comic books are popular